How to Use 3D Printing in Education

 Choosing a 3D printer for education can be far from a simple task.
 Many additive manufacturing technologies on the market are simply not designed for small classrooms.
 Schools also often unfortunately have to consider their limited budgets.

 FFF, also known as FDM, is the most popular 3D printing technology, and as such also commonly found in schools.
-FFF printers, such as Ultimaker S2+ Connect or Markforged Onyx One, are affordable and easy-to-use options for interested teachers.
+FFF printers, such as Ultimaker S2+ Connect, are affordable and easy-to-use options for interested teachers.
 These printers work by building the printed object out of melted plastic or nylon filament.

 Desktop-sized SLA printers, like Formlabs Form 3, are another popular alternative.
 SLA printers use resins, which they harden into a solid object with a powerful laser.
 They can provide fast printing speeds and high detail, which many educators find attractive.